soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 ### Integration opportunities
-The Manual data & metadata upload component will show its full potential when being in the SWR tightly connected to (1) [SWR Catalogue](publication.md#catalogue-server), (2) [metadata validation](data_processing.md#metadata-validation-etsats) and (3) [metadata scheme & structure](storage.md#metadata-scheme).
+The Manual data & metadata upload component will show its full potential when being in the SWR tightly connected to (1) SWR Catalogue, (2) [metadata validation](metadata_validation.md) and (3) [metadata scheme & structure](storage.md#metadata-scheme).

 - Requires authentication and autorisation

 ### Open issues
-The Manual data & metadata upload component shall be technologically aligned with the [SWR Catalogue](publication.md#catalogue-server) and [Automatic metadata harvesting component](ingestion.md#automated-metadata-harvesting).
+The Manual data & metadata upload component shall be technologically aligned with the SWR Catalogue and [Harvester](ingestion.md).
 Both considered software solutions, i.e. **GeoNetwork** and **pycsw** support the core desired functionality all these three SWR components.

 ## Data download & export

-A UI component could be made available as part of the [SWR Catalogue](publication.md#catalogue-server) application which facilitates access to subsets of data from a data download or API.
+A UI component could be made available as part of the SWR Catalogue application which facilitates access to subsets of data from a data download or API.
 A user selects the relevant featuretype/band, defines a spatial or attribute filter and selects an output format (or harmonised model).
 The component will process the data and notify the user when the result is available for download.
-The API-based data publication is described as part of [API'S](../apis/data-publication.md#data-preview--download-apis).
+The API-based data publication is described as part of [API'S](../apis/publication-apis.md).